Apply for a Grant

 Participants in the Climate Science in Theological Education project will:

 - Meaningfully engage climate-related science within theological education.
-This can include capacity building, curriculum engagements, ministry-focused activities, or other programs tailored to your community.
+This can include capacity building, course engagements, ministry/leadership-focused activities, or other programs tailored to your community.

 - Host at least one enrichment activity or campus event on the grant topic that engages your students, faculty, alumni network, and/or the broader public.

-- Participate in a two-day virtual kickoff meeting and a funded in-person retreat.
+- Participate in a two-hour kickoff meeting and two-day virtual workshop.

 Selection Criteria

-- Demonstration of the positive, substantial impact this project would make on your seminary or school through new engagement on topics in climate science
+- The positive, substantial impact this project would make on your institution, with new engagement with climate science

-- Proposal to equip and empower future and/or current faith leaders to meaningfully engage climate change and science in their ministerial contexts
+- How this project will equip and empower future and/or current religious leaders to actively engage climate science in their ministerial or leadership contexts

-- The project is uniquely suited to the context of your seminary and community
+- How this project is uniquely suited to the context of your educational institution and community

-- The experiences and ability of the institutional personnel (project leader, faculty, etc.) and proposed partners
+- The experience and ability of the personnel on this project (project leader, faculty, etc.)

-- The commitment of your institution to all project goals
+- The commitment of your institution to engagement and completion of all project goals

-- The potential impact of this project beyond your school and its plausible sustainability beyond the length of the grant
+- The impact of this project beyond your institution and its sustainability beyond the length of the project

 Instructions